Skip to main content

 The new contact will take a while to appear on the Contacts page.
 You can refresh the page or wait for some more time for the contact to occur.

-Step 2: Configure the Microsoft native report button and Internal mailbox
+Step 2: Configure the Microsoft native report button and the Internal mailbox

 Once the mail contact is set up, the next step is to enable the feature and configure a few important policies and rules in Microsoft 365 Defender.